privacybydesign/pbdf-website/pages/en/irma-explanation.md

   addresses, phone numbers, IP-addresses
 * the Facebook's / Google's / Apple's / Amazon's / Microsoft's of this
   world for login data
-* big or small webshops, with loyaly cards and custum numbers, with associated status, coupons, etc.
+* big or small web-shops, with loyalty cards and custom numbers, with associated status, coupons, etc.
-* companies and other organisations, for attributes as a basis for fine-grained role-based access management
+* companies and other organizations, for attributes as a basis for fine-grained role-based access management
-* hospitals and other healthcare organisations, for regulating access via attributes, not only for healthcare professionals, but also for patients
+* hospitals and other healthcare organizations, for regulating access via attributes, not only for healthcare professionals, but also for patients
 * block chain initiatives, for authentication of users and their roles
-* military organisations, for all their different ranks and (security) compartimentalisations and clearances, and for members of special forces whose identifying data are typically not revealed
+* military organizations, for all their different ranks and (security) compartmentalizations and clearances, and for members of special forces whose identifying data are typically not revealed
 * etc.